 - 1. Configuration of the shared disk settings (Required for shared disk) - 2.
 Configuration of the mirror partition settings (Required for mirror disk) - 3.
 Adjustment of the operating system startup time (Required) - 4.
 Verification of the network settings (Required) - 5.
 Verification of the firewall settings (Required) - 6.
 Synchronization of the server clock (Recommended) - 7.
 Power saving function OFF (Required) - 8.
-Setup of SNMP service (Required if ESMPRO/SM is to be used cooperated with EXPRESSCLUSTER) - 9.
-Setup of BMC and ipmiutil (Required if the forced stop function and chassis ID lamp association are used) - 10.
-Setup of the sub-system for UNIX base application (SUA) (Required if network warning light is used on Windows Server 2008)
+Setup of SNMP service (Required if ESMPRO Server is to be used cooperated with ExpressCluster) - 9.
+Setup of BMC and ipmiutil (Required if the forced stop function of a physical machine and chassis ID lamp association are used) - 10.
+Setup of the sub-system for UNIX base application (SUA) (Required if network warning light is used on Windows Server 2008) - 11.
+Setup of a function equivalent to rsh provided by the network warning light vendor (Required if network warning light is used on Windows Server 2012)